metasyn/memex/content/entries/linguistics/hangul.md

-below are my notes on hangul, the korean alphabet, and some korean linguistics. mostly, i'm taking notes to solidify my understanding . there are already lots of resources online for learning korea- and you should use those - however, these were patterns that i found helpful to note and write down while i learned.  maybe they will help someone else, too ^__^
+below are my notes on hangul, the korean alphabet, and some korean linguistics. mostly, i'm taking notes to solidify my understanding . there are already lots of resources online for learning korean and hangul and you should use those - however, these were patterns that i found helpful to note and write down while i learned.  maybe they will help someone else, too ^__^

 ---